Robertians: Origin

-Hugh's paternal ancestral family, the Robertians, appear in documents that can trace them back to his great-grandfather Robert the Strong (d.
-866).
-His origins remain unclear, but medieval records hint at an origin in East Francia, in present-day Germany, an area then still also ruled by the Carolingians.
-In particular, Regino of Prüm (died 915 CE) states that Robert the Strong's son Odo was said to be a relative (nepos) of a Count Meingaud, count of an area near Worms, who died in 892, and there are indications that Maingaud's family used the names Robert and Odo.
+The ancestry of count Robert the Strong (d.
+866) is not certain, and it has been the subject of various genealogical assumptions and historical studies.
+Robert's origins remain unclear, but medieval records hint at an origin in Austrasia, or East Francia (in present-day Germany), an area then still also ruled by the Carolingians.
+In particular, Regino of Prüm (died 915) states that Robert the Strong's son Odo was said to be a relative (nepos) of a Count Meingaud, count of an area near Worms, who died in 892, and there are indications that Maingaud's family used the names Robert and Odo.

 Modern proposals about their ancestry further back are based on the idea that there was one family which frequently named its sons Robert, including Robert III of Worms (800–834), Robert the Strong (d.
 866), and Robert I of France (866–923).
 For example, one proposed ancestor is Robert of Hesbaye (c.
 800), about whom there are almost no records.

 The Robertian family figured prominently amongst the Carolingian nobility and married into this royal family.
 Eventually, the Robertians themselves produced Frankish kings such as the brothers Odo (reigned 888–898) and Robert I (r.
 922–923), then Hugh Capet (r.
 987–996), who ruled from his seat in Paris as the first Capetian king of France.

 Although Philip II Augustus (r.
 1180–1223) was officially the last monarch of France with the title "King of the Franks" (rex Francorum) and the first to style himself "King of France" (roi de France), in (systematic application of) historiography, Hugh Capet holds this distinction.
 He founded the Capetians, the royal dynasty that ruled France until the revolution of the Second French Republic in 1848—save during the interregnum of the French Revolution and Napoleonic Wars.
-Members of the family still reign in Europe today; both King Felipe VI of Spain and Grand Duke Henri of Luxembourg descend from this family through the Bourbon cadet branch of the dynasty.
+Members of the family still reign in Europe today : both King Felipe VI of Spain and Grand Duke Henri of Luxembourg descend from this family through the Bourbon cadet branch of the dynasty.